antonio-leitao/udiph/README.md

 ```
 **Parameters:**
 -  ``X``: numpy array of shape=(samples,features) or shape=(samples,samples) containing the data.
 If data is a pairwise distance matrix then ``distance_matrix`` must be set to True.
- -  ``n_neighbors``: This determines the number of points sampled from the decision boundary.
-More points equates for a denser sample but slows the algorithm.
-Default is 1000.
+ -  ``n_neighbors``: number of nearest neighbors considered when creating the proximity graph.
+Too many and topological features are dissolved, too few are artifacts are created.
+Fairly robust.
  -  ``distance_matrix``: Boolean value indicating if input data is or not a distance_matrix
  -  ``return_complex``: Boolean value indicating whether to return the weighted 1-d simplicial complex instead of a pairwise distance matrix.